 One false move in Virginia may be all you need.
-You could be Air Force, Army, Navy or Marines as it doesn’t matter with court martial when determining who gets charged and who doesn’t.
-With most situations, senior leadership in the military is most concerned about proving to commanding officers that the ranks are being monitored & action is being taken with crime and corruption.
+You could be Air Force, Army, Navy, or Marines as it doesn’t matter with court-martial when determining who gets charged and who doesn’t.
+In most situations, senior leadership in the military is most concerned about proving to commanding officers that the ranks are being monitored & action is being taken with crime and corruption.

-Courts martial lay it all on the line: your career, your freedom, your life.
+Courts-martial lay it all on the line: your career, your freedom, your life.
 We can defend you, we can mount an appeal.
 As a JAG officer, Eric Stone participated in hundreds of trials as a defense attorney and a trial judge.
-His experience on both sides of the judicial bench helps him anticipate opposing strategy.
-He knows how the system works and is focused on protecting the rights of U.S. service men and women facing courts martial offenses and other disciplinary actions that can ruin their futures.
+His experience on both sides of the judicial bench helps him anticipate opposing strategies.
+He knows how the system works and is focused on protecting the rights of U.S. servicemen and women facing courts-martial offenses and other disciplinary actions that can ruin their futures.

-General court martial: Convened for the most serious charges and is generally the equivalent of a felony in civilian jurisdictions.
+General court-martial: Convened for the most serious charges and is generally the equivalent of a felony in civilian jurisdictions.
 Sentences can be severe.
-General courts martial require a pretrial investigation know as an Article 32 pretrial investigation, for which the accused has a right to attend and be represented by counsel.
+General courts-martial require a pretrial investigation known as an Article 32 pretrial investigation, for which the accused has a right to attend and be represented by counsel.
 Seeking experienced counsel immediately is the best advice.

 What Rights Do You Have?

 The Uniform Code of Military Justice (UCMJ) confers rights to uniformed service members, including:

 - The right to be present and the right to counsel during any Article 32 pretrial investigation

 - The right to a speedy trial

 - The right to testify or remain silent